fbpx Dr Sara Farnbach | NDARC - National Drug and Alcohol Research Centre

 Main

-image - Sarah Farnbach
+image - HHZ 3240

-Sara is Program Lead, Prevention Program and has a passion for improving the health and wellbeing of vulnerable communities through evidence-based and tailored health service delivery.
-Her program is focused on preventing harms from alcohol and other drugs in rural and regional NSW and working collaboratively with communities to tailor health services to their setting.
-Her PhD research focused on facilitators to conducting high-quality and culturally-appropriate research focused on strengthening wellbeing with Aboriginal and Torres Strait Islander communities.
+Her research program is focused on preventing harms from alcohol and other drugs in rural and regional NSW and working in partnership with clients, clinicians and community members to tailor health services to this setting.
+She has an interest in novel approaches to evaluation, using routinely collected data and pragmatic trial designs.
 She has research experience working on qualitative designs, embedding evaluations into service delivery and RCTs.

 Sara is a Registered Nurse with clinical experience in renal dialysis units in far north Queensland.
 She has a Masters of Public Health and Tropical Medicine and has worked in the Philippines and the Pacific on several programs including communicable disease control and maternal and child health.
 She has also worked on health promotion programs in Australia.